laoyigrace/subject/doc/source/man/glancescrubber.rst

 SYNOPSIS
 ========

-glance-scrubber [options]
+subject-scrubber [options]

 DESCRIPTION
 ===========

-glance-scrubber is a utility that cleans up subjects that have been deleted.
+subject-scrubber is a utility that cleans up subjects that have been deleted.
 The mechanics of this differ depending on the backend store and pending_deletion options chosen.

-Multiple glance-scrubbers can be run in a single deployment, but only one of them may be designated as the 'cleanup_scrubber' in the glance-scrubber.conf file.
-The 'cleanup_scrubber' coordinates other glance-scrubbers by maintaining the master queue of subjects that need to be removed.
+Multiple subject-scrubbers can be run in a single deployment, but only one of them may be designated as the 'cleanup_scrubber' in the subject-scrubber.conf file.
+The 'cleanup_scrubber' coordinates other subject-scrubbers by maintaining the master queue of subjects that need to be removed.

-The glance-scubber.conf file also specifies important configuration items such as the time between runs ('wakeup_time' in seconds), length of time subjects can be pending before their deletion ('cleanup_scrubber_time' in seconds) as well as registry connectivity options.
+The subject-scubber.conf file also specifies important configuration items such as the time between runs ('wakeup_time' in seconds), length of time subjects can be pending before their deletion ('cleanup_scrubber_time' in seconds) as well as registry connectivity options.

-glance-scrubber can run as a periodic job or long-running daemon.
+subject-scrubber can run as a periodic job or long-running daemon.

 OPTIONS
 =======